jzeyl/Ear-Measures/README.md

 > Example input coordinates are in the 'Input' folder.

 ## Data outputs
-The outputs are 3 csv files with
+The outputs are three csv files with
 (1) the computed values,
 (2) tympanic membrane angles, and
 (3) the coordinates used for calculations.